Or WinSomeLuzSome.com, as one clever person suggested as the new name for my blog.

 During this swell of good fortune, Roger and I went to a schmooze-fest last night at a local hotel, which was trying to court some meeting business.
 We were given raffle tickets at the door.
 Toward the end of the evening, his number was called — he won lunch for two at the hotel restaurant.
 Sa-weet!

 Lightning couldn’t strike twice, right?
 Especially since I had already won an iPad earlier that day.
 But with the last door prize, my number was called.
 I won beaucoup points with the hotel chain, enough for a weekend away.

 If I were a betting person, I’d buy a lottery ticket.
 But I’m not.
 I know not to get caught in the swell.
 Either the “good” swell (“swell” swell?) or the “bad” swell.

 (I use the word “swell” because when I look at the line dividing the dualities of black and white, it’s in the shape of a wave.)

 People say of the weather in Colorado, of the weather in Cleveland, of the weather in Vancouver and Melbourne and Geneva, that if you don’t like it, wait 10 minutes.

 Perhaps this impermanence applies to life in general.
 The key, then, is to be rooted so firmly into your essence, your true, divine nature, that you are not swayed or broken by the stories that swirl around you, neither the “happy” ones nor the “sad.”

 Years ago, I first heard of a practice Tibetan monks have of painstakingly painting mandalas out of grains of sand.
 Over the course of six or seven days, a team of monks will place grains of sand, one by one, into their work of art.
 By the time they are finished, they have a true, one-of-a-kind masterpiece.

-And then they blow it away.
+And then they blow or brush it away.